nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 3a.
 The given index is invalid

 > 3a1.
-AddressBook shows an error message <br>
+JYM shows an error message <br>
   Use case resumes at step 2

+#### Use case: Update Task

+**MSS**
+1. User requests to view list of active tasks
+2. System shows list of tasks
+3. User requests to update a task with given description and/or deadline
+4. System updates task.
+Use case ends.

+**Extensions**

+2a.
+List is empty

+> Use case ends

+3a.
+Given index invalid

+> 3a1.
+JYM shows error message <br>
+  Use case resumes at step 2

+3b.
+Invalid deadline supplied by user

+> 3b1.
+JYM returns error message <br>
+  Use case resumes at step 2

 {More to be added}

 ## Appendix C : Non Functional Requirements

+1. Program should load within 5 seconds
+2. Storage file should be limited to 100MB default (can be changed by user)
-1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java `1.8.0_60` or higher installed.
+3. Should work on any mainstream OS
-2. Should be able to hold up to 1000 persons.
+4. Should hold up to 1000 tasks/events on the active task list at any time
-3. Should come with automated unit tests and open source code.
+5. Comes with automated unit tests.
-4. Should favor DOS style commands over Unix-style commands.
+6. Commands should be intuitive and easy to use.
+7. Interface is simple and easy to understand.

 {More to be added}